BTG Begbies Traynor

 Who stands to be affected by APNs?

-To date there have been more than 44,000 APNs sent out around the UK, with 10,000 of the recipients individuals and the remaining 30,000 or so being businesses of varying sizes.
+Tens of thousands of APNs have been sent out around the UK, both to individuals and businesses.
 HMRC’s position on the issue is summed up by a statement that says the notices will have “no impact on business and civil society organisations who are undertaking normal commercial transactions”.

 Or, in other words, those people and companies that have not been seeking to hide their money from the taxman will have nothing to worry about.
 Although, there are always likely to be grey areas whereby businesses might have believed they were dealing properly with their taxes but in fact find themselves under scrutiny.